KNOW HOW TO USE YOUR RIGHT TO REMAIN SILENT

 One way to determine if you’re being interrogated is to simply ask if you’re free to leave.
 If you are, then you can and probably should go.
-If you’re not, then you should be read your rights and ask for an attorney.
+If you’re not, you should read your rights and ask for an attorney.
 Once you do so, the questioning should stop.
 So, beware of police officers who try to buddy up to you to get you to talk outside the confines of custodial interrogation.

 A criminal conviction can wreak havoc on your life.
 But you don’t have to sit back and let the prosecution run the show.
 Instead, you can diligently work to build the criminal defense strategy that is right for you, which includes assessing whether evidence was illegally obtained from you, such as by interrogating you without reading you your rights.
 If you’d like to learn more about what you can do to craft compelling criminal defense arguments, then now may be the time to reach out to a legal professional with a track record of success in this area of the law.